Finland wary of single euro zone budget - PM

 Jyrki Katainen said Finland, known for its tough stance towards many euro crisis measures, has many concerns about the budget plan.

-"At first a philosophical question - is it right to separate the integration of EU states and non-EU states?
+"At first a philosophical question - is it right to separate the integration of euro states and non-euro states?
 Secondly, what would it mean to EU budget, would the money come from there," Katainen said in a radio interview with YLE.

 Asked about a recent EU idea for euro states to pool short- term funding, Katainen said Finland remains opposed to common euro zone bonds.